farrell0/DataStax-Developers-Notebook/README.md

 >• Deliver a graphical (custom) application you could use for end user testing.
 >
 >** This docment states that the accompanying download contains 330,000 sample
 >geo-points from the USA states of Colorado and Utah.
-This amout of data was
+This amount of data was
->greater in size than GitHub card for.
-So, you only get Colorado data at near
+>greater in size than GitHub cared for.
+So, you only get Colorado data at nearly
 >220,000 geo-points.
 >
 >[Download here](https://github.com/farrell0/DataStax-Developers-Notebook/blob/master/DDN_2018_16_Spatial.pdf)